ElzaJose/tdex/README.md

 ## 10. Uninstalling TDK

-To completely remove TDK Runner and all its files:
+To completely remove TDEX and all its files:

 ```bash
 sudo apt purge -y tdk